112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 Yes, the Germans gave the French a terrible beating.
 But it took the combined strength of the United States, Great Britain, Soviet Russia, Canada, etc., to beat the Germans.
-It's asking rather a great deal of France to match such strength against hers.
+It’s asking rather a great deal of France to match such strength against hers.
 (See [question § 76](#76).)

 <div id="79"><em>79.
-“The French aren't cleaning up their bombed cities.
+“The French aren’t cleaning up their bombed cities.
 Just compare them to the German cities.
 In Munich and Stuttgart the Germans got busy and cleaned up their streets.”</em></div>

 The French lack materials, trucks, gasoline, bulldozers and manpower.